 According to data from Box Office Mojo and reported by Women and Hollywood, Star Wars: The Last Jedi, which boasts Daisy Ridley as space heroine Rey, grossed the highest earnings of 2017.
 Not too shocking, considering this is a Star Wars flick, but given that Ridley was on the receiving end of a ton of sexist criticism after landing the role in The Force Awakens, it's particularly cool to see the film earn the top slot.

 Following behind that is Disney's live remake of Beauty and the Beast, which updated its bookish Belle (Emma Watson) to include a passion for invention.
-(You can criticize the original fairytale for its potentially problematic relationship, but you can't deny that Belle is very much a strong, independent woman in the 2017 version of the story.)
+(You can criticise the original fairytale for its potentially problematic relationship, but you can't deny that Belle is very much a strong, independent woman in the 2017 version of the story.)

 Coming in third is Wonder Woman, which Vanity Fair reports is also the highest-grossing live-action female-directed film in the world.
 But it's also much more than that: Gal Gadot's Wonder Woman is an action heroine who does not rely on her physical strengths alone to save the world.
 She's fundamentally kind, strong-willed, and optimistic.
 She doesn't rebuff "womanly" characteristics as a superhero — instead, those are her strengths.